GyverLibs/FastBot/README_EN.md

 ## Comparison with Universal-Arduino-Telegram-Bot
 [Universal-Arduino-Telegram-Bot](https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot)

-For comparison, we used a minimal example with sending a message to the chat and outputting incoming messages to the series:
+For comparison, a minimal example was used with sending a message to the chat and outputting incoming messages to the series:
 - **send** - send a message to the chat
 - **update** - check incoming messages
 - **free heap** - amount of free RAM while the program is running